-This article also appears in the current issue of Public Art Review.
+This article first appeared in Issue 45 of Public Art Review.

 “It is difficult to design a space that will not attract people; what is remarkable is how often this has been accomplished.” —William H. (Holly) Whyte